Fairbanks Northern Lights Aurora Photography Tours

 • A good wide angle lens with a large maximum aperture. f/2.8 or larger is preferable.

 • A solid tripod with a ballhead.
 Don't skimp here.
 This is critical!
-(We have a limited number of these for rent)
+We also highly recommend one with lever locks for the legs rather than twist locks as the twist locks don't do well in the snow and cold.
+(We have a limited number of these for rent) If purchasing your own we suggest this one for smaller cameras and this one for bigger cameras.

 • Your camera's manual